 Year over year, the value of Montenegrin exports rose 19.4% compared to $366 million for 2020.

-Montenegro’s 5 biggest exports (unwrought aluminum, electrical energy, sawn wood, medication mixes, then iron or steel scrap.
-Collectively, that group of major exports generated about half (49.9%) of overall Montenegrin shipments by value during 2020.
-That percentage indicates a relatively concentrated portfolio of exported products.
+Montenegro’s top 5 most valuable exports are unwrought aluminum, electrical energy, sawn wood, medication mixes, then iron or steel scrap.
+Collectively, that group of major exports generated about half (49.9%) of overall Montenegrin shipments by value during 2021.
+Such a high percentage indicates a relatively concentrated portfolio of exported products.

 Montenegro’s Major Trading Partners

-From a continental perspective, 85.5% of Montenegro’s exports by value were delivered to fellow European countries while 12.2% were sold to importers in Asia.
+From a continental perspective, 88.4% of Montenegro’s exports by value were delivered to European countries while 9.2% were sold to importers in Asia.
 Montenegro shipped another 1.3% worth of goods to Africa.

-Given Montenegro’s population of 623,000 people, its total $409.8 million in 2020 exports translates to roughly $660 for every resident in the Southeastern European country.
+Given Montenegro’s population of 622,000 people, its total $437.1 million in 2021 exports translates to roughly $700 for every resident in the Southeastern European country.
 That dollar metric exceeds the average $660 per capita one year earlier in 2020.

 Montenegro’s Top 10 Exports

-Montenegro’s top 10 exports accounted for 78.7% of the overall value of its global shipments.
+Montenegro’s top 10 exports accounted for almost four-fifths (79.2%) of the overall value of its global shipments.

-In second place for improving export sales was meat via a 20.7% gain.
+In second place for improving export sales was machinery including computers, via a 43.8% advance.

-Montenegro’s shipments of ores, slag and ash posted the third-fastest gain in value up by 18.7%.
+Montenegro’s shipments of the metals iron and steel posted the third-fastest gain in value up by 39.4%.

-The leading decliner among Montenegro’s top 10 export categories was mineral fuels including oil, thanks to its -24.4% drop year over year.
+The leading decliner among Montenegro’s top 10 export categories was ores, slag and ash, thanks to a -28.3% year-over-year reduction.